MicrosoftDocs/azure-stack-docs/azure-local/manage/create-logical-networks.md

 ---
 title: Create logical networks for Azure Local
 description: Learn how to create logical networks on Azure Local.
-The Arc VM running on your system used this logical network.
+The Arc virtual machine (VM) running on your system used this logical network.
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to